Lower central series of free algebras in symmetric tensor categories: Applications of Theorem to the modules

 Thus our task is to show that each summand $[x[y,z],B_3]$ is actually contained in the span of iterated brackets with only quadratic or linear outermost expression.
 We consider a general element of this form, $[x[y,z],u,v,w]$, where we assume that $u$ and $v$ are either linear or quadratic ($w$ is arbitrary).
 Then we have:

 The Leibniz rule implies that $[x[y,z],u]-[x,y][z,u]\in M_3$.
 Thus by Theorem \ref{mainident}, we have:

 We now observe that each of the above expressions has only a single term of degree higher than two.
 By repeated use of Jacobi identity, we can put that term in the innermost slot.
-We have established the corollary. \end{proof} \Bmcor \begin{proof} \textbf{Case 1: m is odd.}
+We have established the corollary. \end{proof}